cnyper/snp/README.md

 ## Credits

-Created by the BitMpa converter at https://marlinfw.org/tools/u8glib/converter.html Thanks to whoever wrote this...
+Created by the BitMap converter at https://marlinfw.org/tools/u8glib/converter.html Thanks to whoever wrote this...

 ## License